 It was proposed that they should be covered by the relevant residential Zones.
 Unfortunately aerials were omitted in the Zone rules; so aerials would be restricted to the standard zone rules and limited to 9 m, if the rules were not amended.

-Details of the progress in this matter are in the Branch 88-1 reference to the right of this page.
+Details of this matter are in Branch 88-1.